 - $1.9 trillion dollars have been invested in fossil-fuels by the world’s largest banks since the signing of the Paris agreement in 2016.

-- JPMorgan Chase has provided $196 billion in finance for fossil fuels, 10% of all fossil fuel financing.
+- JPMorgan Chase has provided $196 billion in finance for fossil fuels, which accounts for 10% of all fossil fuel financing.

 - All of the big six U.S. banking giants are in the top “dirty dozen” bankers of climate change.